Get Tech Tips

 Take a look at the two sides of the same hose shown above.
 The one on the left has a core depressor in the center that is designed to push on the center pin of a Schrader core to open the valve and allow flow.

-This is why you can take the caps off of refrigerant ports, and the refrigerant doesn't leak out and why the caps, while they are important for keeping dirt out, aren't there to hold back refrigerant.
+That is why you can take the caps off of refrigerant ports, and the refrigerant doesn't leak out.
+It's also why the caps, while they are important for keeping dirt out, aren't there to hold back refrigerant.

 I see many new techs remove the wrong side of the hose and connect to the Schrader, which will NOT ALLOW FLOW.

 Some hoses have a core depressor on only one side.
 Other hoses, especially those designed for vacuum and large diameter refrigerant transfer hoses, have no core depressor built into the hose ends at all.

 In these cases where the hose has no core depressor, you must either use a core remover tool and remove the cores to allow flow or use a core depressor tool like the one from Accutools shown below.
 This tool works easily and simply by threading it on the port with the top knob turned all the way out (counter-clockwise).
 Once you are ready for the refrigerant to flow, you push it in and turn it clockwise until you have the desired flow.
 These are also handy because they help reduce refrigerant loss, and they give you additional charging control to prevent liquid flooding while charging.

 Many times, this simple mistake of putting the hose on backward happens when a tech uses a new set of gauges and fails to notice which part of the gauge is the open “port” and which is simply a threaded “park” to hold the hose.
 The Schrader depressor side should go on the part and the open side on the park.